 Statutory Rape Georgia

 According to state law, statutory rape in Georgia is sex with a person under the age of 16.
 The law defines the age of 16 as the point at which a person may legally consent to sex.
 In Georgia, statutory rape is classified as a felony.
 It is a strict liability crime, no intent element is required except intending to do the act.
 There is one major exception to Georgia statutory rape law: the spouse exception.
 An underage person can consent to sex with their spouse in the state of Georgia.
+If your situation sits in the gray-area of these laws, you may be best off speaking with a criminal attorney in Atlanta about your case.

 In the state of Georgia, rape is defined as the act of carnal knowledge of a female with force and against her will.
 Carnal knowledge is technically defined as penetration of the female sex organ by the male sex organ.
-However, statutory rape does not necessarily include the use of force, and other sexual activity such as oral sex may fall under statutory rape.
+However, statutory rape does not necessarily include the use of force, and other sexual acts such as oral sex may fall under statutory rape.

 Many states recognize the modern reality of underage sex and are more lenient when it comes to consensual sex between parties close in age.
 In Georgia, consensual sex between someone who is 14 or 15 years old and someone who is under 18 years old (and no more than 4 years older than the first person) is classified as a misdemeanor.
 This provision, which lightens the potential sentence, is listed in Georgia Code, Title 16, Chapter 6, Section C.